Reinforcement Learning Foundations for Deep Research Systems: A Survey: RL Methods for Agentic Research

 Effective credit assignment is pivotal in multi-turn RL because the agent’s useful behaviors (e.g., deciding \emph{when} to search, \emph{what} to retrieve, and \emph{how} to answer) occur at different times; without careful credit flow, terminal rewards either over-credit the last step or under-credit key intermediate decisions.

-\paragraph{Trajectory-level estimators.} Many systems use terminal-only signals with standard policy-gradient estimators—REINFORCE, RLOO, GRPO, or PPO—plus a KL penalty to a frozen reference model to stabilize updates.
-In retrieval-augmented settings, implementations typically mask observation tokens (e.g., pasted documents) and compute loss only on action tokens (tool calls, reasoning/answer tokens), so gradients do not spuriously pass through the evidence text \citep{song2025r1searcher++, zhao2025rsearchempoweringllmreasoning, huang2025IKEA}.
+\paragraph{Trajectory-level estimators} Many work use terminal-only signals with standard policy-gradient optimizers—REINFORCE, GRPO, or PPO—plus a KL penalty to a frozen reference model to stabilize updates.
+In tool-augmented settings, implementations typically mask injected tokens (e.g., pasted documents) and compute loss only on action tokens (tool invocation, reasoning/answer tokens), so gradients do not spuriously pass through the evidence text \citep{song2025r1searcher++, zhao2025rsearchempoweringllmreasoning, huang2025IKEA}.
 This setup assigns a single trajectory-level advantage to the full sequence and is simple and robust, but can be slow to propagate credit to early, causally important steps.

-\paragraph{Turn-level estimators.} To better align credit with the process structure, MT-GRPO \citep{zeng2025MTGRPO} computes per-turn advantages that blend immediate turn feedback with final-outcome advantages, improving learning for multi-turn/tool-use agents.
+\paragraph{Turn-level estimators} To better align credit with the process structure, \textit{MT-GRPO}~\citep{zeng2025MTGRPO} computes per-turn advantages that blend immediate turn feedback with final-outcome advantages, improving learning for multi-turn tool use agents.
 Concretely, early turns receive credit from both their own turn rewards (e.g., search quality) and a portion of the outcome signal, while later turns are outcome-focused, yielding finer attribution than trajectory-level estimators without changing the underlying RL optimizer.

-\paragraph{Token/round placement and masking.} Even with PPO/GRPO, \emph{where} rewards are attached matters.
-Process-aware implementations such as StepSearch \cite{wang2025stepsearch} attach the terminal reward to the final tokens and attach step rewards at the end of each search round, allowing GAE to propagate credit locally through each round while still reflecting downstream success.
-Step-level execution rewards in ARTIST \citep{singh2025artist} are similarly attached at the tool-call boundary (function and state checks), providing immediate feedback on action quality within the turn.
+\paragraph{Token/round placement and masking} Even with standard optimizers like PPO/GRPO, \emph{where} rewards are attached matters.
+Process-aware implementations such as \textit{StepSearch} \cite{wang2025stepsearch} attach the terminal reward to the final tokens and attach step rewards at the end of each search round, allowing GAE to propagate credit locally through each round while still reflecting downstream success.
+Step-level execution rewards in \textit{ARTIST} \citep{singh2025artist} are similarly attached at the tool-call boundary (function and state checks), providing immediate feedback on action quality within the turn.
 As above, action-token-only loss and observation masking are maintained to avoid leaking gradients through retrieved content.